awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/cbr-vbr-qvbr.md

 Multi\-pass encoding is a professional tier feature\.
 For more information about MediaConvert pricing tiers, see [MediaConvert pricing](https://aws.amazon.com/mediaconvert/pricing/)\.

 ### Setting QVBR quality tuning level<a name="qvbr-quality"></a>

+#### Default QVBR quality level<a name="default-qvbr-quality-level"></a>

+You can leave the QVBR quality level blank to let the encoder automatically determine the appropriate quality level based on the input video frames\.
+When you choose the default option, the encoder produces a more consistent quality across the entire video instead of a specified target quality level\.
+Note that if you choose this option, you can’t maintain a differentiated quality level based on the intended viewing device \(for example, large\-screen TV, PC or tablet, or smartphone\.\) The encoder determines the appropriate quality level for you, based on the characteristics of your input video, to maintain a consistent video quality\.

+#### Custom QVBR quality level<a name="custom-qvbr-quality-level"></a>

 You can specify the **QVBR quality level** on a scale between 1 and 10\.
 The encoder determines the right number of bits to use for each part of the video to maintain the video quality that you specify\.